Borgarnes: History

-Arts & Culture
+Arts and culture

 The Safnahús Borgarfjarðar is a civilization museum that displays cultural artifacts and historical photos.
 Safnahús Borgarfjarðar was one of Iceland's first collections to receive the formal recognition of the Saga Council in (2013).

 Borgarnes is famous for its park Skallagrímsgarður [ˈskatlaˌkrimsˌkarðʏr̥].
 A small hill in the park is said to be the grave of a viking hero, Skallagrímur Kveldúlfsson.

 Borgarnes is also one of the filming locations in the Hollywood film The Secret Life of Walter Mitty.
 The Geirabakari Kaffihus, which is featured in the film, was transformed into Papa John's during the filming.

 Borgarnes is the birthplace of Icelandic composer Anna Thorvaldsdottir.

 Borgarnes is the hometown of Magnús Scheving, an athlete and entrepreneur best known for creating, directing, and starring in children's television show LazyTown.
 He cites Borgarnes as a unique experience, having only 3 other students in his grade at school.

 Economy

 Borgarnes' commerce is primarily based on agriculture, tourism and culture.